JasonToups/markdown-resume/resume.md

 - **Engineered** the Memory Book Project Dashboard in React with custom Hooks, where project owners view and edit pages submitted from their contributors, and view information about their book.
 - **Built** the Questionnaire as a new memory book content type, providing project owners a place to ask their contributors questions to answer for their collaborative memory book content.
 - **Developed** a design guide with classNames and partials, from the product design system, to build stylesheets which implemented reusable classnames and styles.
-- **Mentored** a junior ui/ux designer by providing design advice to help him utilize Figma features more robustly, and to think about user experience from our user’s perspective, following a contextual flow of page elements.
+- **Mentored** a junior UI/UX designer by providing design advice, Figma help, and to think about user experience from our user’s perspective.

 **Skills:** Javascript · React · Ruby · Shell · Markdown · Adobe Experience Manager